pirsch-analytics/docs/content/dashboard/events.md

 </a>

 <script type="text/javascript">
-    // wait until the page has loaded before adding the event listener document.addEventListener("DOMContentLoaded", () => {
+    // wait until the page has finished loading before adding the event listener document.addEventListener("DOMContentLoaded", () => {
         // select all elements with the "pirsch-link" attribute document.querySelector("[pirsch-link]").addEventListener("click", e => {